adamsilver/fdpb/02-Checkout.md

 ### We don't need to ask for it

-You may have noticed that the payment form does not contain a Valid From field but does contain Name On Card.
-When we designed the payment form for Kidly we had to take into account a couple things.
+You may have noticed that the payment form does not contain a *Valid From* field but does contain *Name On Card*.
+When we designed the payment form for Kidly we had to take into account the following:

-Firstly, what did our payment provider need to take payment, and second, what did we want for our own records.
-I spoke to Oyvind Valland, CTO of Kidly about all this.
-Here is what he had to say:
+- What did our payment provider need to take payment?
+- What did we want to keep for our own records?

+So I spoke to Oyvind Valland, CTO of Kidly about this to jog my memory.
+Here's what he said:

 > We don't need to ask for Valid From.
 Only a handful of debit cards show those and it provides more hassle for the customer to enter, than benefit to us in verifying card details.
 That is, if the card is stolen, having to enter a valid from date isn't going to stop the thief.